 It also contains many qualifications and exceptions to the rules, which can be confusing.

-If you're unsure what precisely the Act means for you, we've put together an explanation of the rights that it offers you and a breakdown of its main purposes.
+If you're unsure what precisely the Act means for you, this guide provides an explanation of the rights that it offers you and a breakdown of its main purposes.

 The easiest way to think of it is a rulebook containing both landlords' and tenants' statutory rights and legal responsibilities.